mojowen/Voter-Precinct/README.md

 	}
 ````

-I then run this data through `generateGEOJSON.rb` ( to do this just use your console and run ` bundle install ` then `ruby generateGEOJSON.rb `) to generate ` myshape.json ` which is a geojson file.
+I then run this data through `generateGEOJSON.rb` to produce `myshape.json`

-To view the geojson file view the following URL on your local machine [http://127.0.0.1/GeoJSON-Viewer/index.html?url=http://localhost/~scott/GeoJSON-Viewer/myshape.json&type=geojson](http://127.0.0.1/GeoJSON-Viewer/index.html?url=http://localhost/~scott/GeoJSON-Viewer/myshape.json&type=geojson)
+To view the geojson file view the following URL on your local machine [http://127.0.0.1/Voter-Precinct/index.html](http://127.0.0.1/Voter-Precinct/index.html)

+To Generate GeoJSON
+====

+1. Make sure you've got the Ruby Gems needed to pull this all together: move your console to this directory and run `bundle install`
+2. Run the `generateGEOJSON.rb` by using the command `ruby generateGEOJSON.rb`
+3. `myshape.json` will be overwritten with the new shape

 Mapping Points to Polygon
 ====